-Communication is a critical part of running a business, and if you don’t communicate effectively, problems are almost guaranteed to arise.
+Communication plays a critical part in business success, and if you don’t communicate effectively, problems are almost guaranteed to arise.
 At its core, communication is simply a give and take of information, which doesn't seem difficult, but there is more to it than that.
 How you give and receive this information can make all the difference in the world.
 Here are some hints to help you become a better communicator:

 Be an Active Listener

-Perhaps the top mistake made by business leaders is failing to listen to what their employees have to say.
-Don't be the kind of boss who simply gives orders and expects things to be carried out perfectly.
-Communication is a two-way street, and listening to what your employees and/or partners have to say could spark big ideas, or at the very least provide important knowledge that can help inform further proceedings.
+Perhaps the top mistake made by business leaders is failing to listen to what co-workers and employees have to say.
+Don't be the kind of person who simply gives orders and expects things to be carried out perfectly.
+Communication is a two-way street, and listening to what others have to say could spark big ideas, or at the very least provide important knowledge that can help inform further proceedings.

 Be Open to Feedback and Ideas